tanchcliff/data/README.md

 just a repo for some of the interesting datasets collected from online sources

 - f1 lap timings datasets are extracted from pdfs released by FIA in 2019
-  - included some rough etl python codes and tika parser package
+  - included some python codes that use tika library to parse pdf
   - included some plots

 - cell tower locations are from opencellid.org, extracted on Nov 20202